Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 This flow does not require a specific platform, user filter, or flow option.
 You can configure them according to your use case.

 Mapping out customer journeys helps ecommerce businesses better understand how users interact with their platforms.
-This insight helps businesses identify touchpoints where they can deliver personalized messages, recommendations, or promotions to enhance the customer journey.
-For example, if users often visit the product detail page after viewing the home page, businesses can tailor their marketing efforts to showcase relevant products or provide special offers specific to those product categories.
+This insight helps businesses identify touchpoints to deliver personalized messages, recommendations, or promotions that enhance the customer journey.
+For example, if users often visit the product detail page after viewing the home page, businesses can tailor their marketing efforts to showcase relevant products or offer category-specific promotions.

 To create this flow: